Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 While some people suffer extreme conditions, others have mild symptoms like a runny nose or sneezing which can still be controlled.
 Hence, for the latter, a French Bulldog is still a good option.

-To see the intensity of your allergy symptoms, you can visit a store that has French Bulldogs to see if petting or holding them is causing major reactions.
+To see the intensity of your symptoms, you can visit a store that has French Bulldogs to see if petting or holding them is causing major reactions.
 Simultaneously, if you have a friend who owns this breed, see if your allergy worsens or remains normal.

 Another great way to go about this is by keeping a mixed breed!
 There are innumerable ways to go about it.
 So if you desire a Frenchie, don’t think twice about it!
 Welcome this adorable dog breed to your family soon!